prmadev/prma/content/posts/only-ship-correct-software.md

 Why is that?
 Simply, bugs are accounted for.
 But delay on the <abbr title="Estimated Time Announced">ETA</abbr> is not something that someone in managerial position is comforatble with, even when disclaimers are given.

 You can see why having a buggy featureful product is more desireable than a less buggy, but delayed product.
 In the first case, you still have a least of orders.
 There are some information there that is not correct.
 But no worries, we fix them later on.

 But a delayed feature means that the whole list of orders is not delivered, or at least part of it is not delivered.
 We can ship only the working parts of the order, but in such case, the client application also should only expect partial information.

+Yet, even though it might be good for bussiness, we are selling users a broken product, knowingly.
+Which might fall under stealing and fraud, and at least, dishonesty.

+Yet, agile manifesto's basterd take has made us believe that it is alright.